 We participate heavily in open innovation (OI) projects, and have several current and past OI projects including PhD studentships and grant-based projects funded by ANR or the EU.
 As an example of the range of topics we research in both internal and OI projects, past work has included a navigation system for visual search based on implicit feedback from the eye-movements of a user; analysis, classification and organization of multilingual rich-content documents; handwritten word-spotting, hybrid classification of scanned and OCR'd documents, automatic image enhancement, and many more!

-Some of the work of the group can be viewed and tried out on Open Xerox.
-Specifically,
+Some of the work of the group can be tried out on the imaging services part of Open Xerox.
+Directly connected to some current research streams are: